-A giant mirror approximately 10 ft high and weighing 250 pounds or more fell on diners having breakfast at a Manhattan cafe, Balthazar in 2015.
+A giant mirror approximately 10 ft high and weighing 250 pounds or more fell on diners having breakfast at a Manhattan cafe, Balthazar.

-The mirror struck Arnaud Montebourg, 52, a former French politician on the head.
+The mirror struck Arnaud Montebourg, a former French politician, on the head.
 He valiantly hoisted the mirror off unsuspecting diners until others rushed to help him.
 Montebourg was taken to the hospital and later released, sore but not hurt.
-It’s both fortunate and amazing that no one was seriously injured.
+Incredibly, no one was seriously injured.

 In a scenario like this one, the specifying designer would be responsible for documenting these conditions.
 This includes accounting for the size and weight of the mirror, pre-existing wall condition, and any special mounting requirements.

-It is the interior designer’s duty to document and communicate this information.
-They must coordinate with the contractor and vendor, and inform them of any conditions that could affect the installation.
-The designer’s specification should require the mirror be mounted on proper structural support or blocking.
+It is the interior designer's duty to document and communicate this information.
+In addition, they must coordinate with the contractor and vendor.
+It's the designer's responsibility to inform them of any conditions that could affect the installation.
+For example, the designer's specification should require the mirror to be mounted on proper structural support or blocking.
 The specification would also require hardware sufficient to support the weight.

 In California and other parts of the country prone to earthquakes, the designer could be subject to even more stringent requirements.
 This includes adherence to all building codes, especially those designed to prevent a similar situation.

-In acting on behalf of their client, the interior designer becomes an agent, which also exposes the client to liability.
-So in the example of the incident at Balthazar, the interior designer would be acting as an agent to the owner, or principal.
+In acting on behalf of their client, the interior designer becomes an agent, exposing the client to liability.
+So in the example of the incident at Balthazar, the interior designer would be acting as an agent to the owner or principal.

 An interior designer who failed to use due care to prevent harm could be found negligent and liable.

 Interior designers who specify and sell products are always vulnerable to lawsuits involving product liability.
-If there is a defect in a product or service that causes damage or injury, the designer can be liable – even if due to a client’s misuse.
+For example, if there is a defect in a product or service that causes damage or injury, the designer can be liable – even if due to a client's misuse.

-“Chests and drawers are a very tempting playground for children [because] they are using the drawers as a ladder,” referring to the way in which children will slide out the drawers and try to climb them like stairs.
+“Chests and drawers are a very tempting playground for children [because] they are using the drawers as a ladder,” referring to how children will slide out the drawers and try to climb them like stairs.

-Yet Ikea was pressured to recall 29 million dressers and chests after 6 toddler deaths led to numerous ongoing class action lawsuits.
+Yet Ikea recalled 29 million dressers and chests after 6 toddler deaths led to numerous ongoing class-action lawsuits.

 While they are often more visible, these lawsuits are not exclusive to consumer products.
-An interior designer specifying office systems, lateral files, shelving, seating or even designing custom furniture could face similar issues due to improper design or installation.
+For example, an interior designer specifying office systems, lateral files, shelving, seating, or even designing custom furniture could face similar issues due to improper design or installation.

-Starbucks has been involved in a multi-year legal battle filed in 2012 over the height of its drink counters.
-The suit alleges that stores built in California prior to 2005 do not accommodate those in wheelchairs or scooters.
-The ADA and California laws require hand-off counters no higher than 36 inches.
+Starbucks has been involved in a multi-year legal battle over the height of its drink counters.
+The suit alleges that stores built in California before 2005 do not accommodate those in wheelchairs or scooters.
+The ADA and California laws require hand-off or service counters no higher than 36 inches.
 The Starbucks lawsuit holds that at least 50 of the 1,000-plus Starbucks stores in California violate these rules.

-Even though Starbucks has since adjusted their counter design, the suit has not received class certification, and Starbucks has been subject to multiple lawsuits over the same issue, including an ongoing joint lawsuit between 4 plaintiffs.
+Even though Starbucks has since adjusted its counter design.
+Because the suit has not received class certification, Starbucks was subject to multiple lawsuits over the same issue, including an ongoing joint lawsuit between 4 plaintiffs.

-So how does an interior designer minimize exposure to liability?
+So how does an interior designer minimize liability exposure?

-While it’s impossible to completely avoid liability, an interior designer can limit their exposure through good business practices and procedures.
+While it's impossible to avoid liability completely, an interior designer can limit their exposure through good business practices and procedures.